 DXC has implemented a comprehensive suite of technical and organizational controls that enables DXC to comply with any requirements of any applicable data protection law regarding the collection, storage, use, transfer, security, or processing of personal data.
 This compliance might include the requirement for DXC to enter into a written agreement, such as data processing or data transfer agreements, to provide an adequate level of privacy protection.
+Across our global data security program, we use cybersecurity expertise to deter and mitigate threats, and we maintain ISO 27001 Information Security Management certifications at key delivery centers.
+To adequately address related compliance obligations and requirements, DXC has established a data privacy governance structure supported by an effective data privacy program.

 DXC agrees that we will not disclose personal data to law enforcement unless required to do so by law.
 Where possible, DXC will attempt to redirect the law enforcement agency directly to the contractor or promptly notify the contractor and provide a copy of the access request, unless legally prohibited from doing so.

-Goals and targets
+Goals and Targets